GSA/plainlanguage.gov/_pages/resources/articles/simple-words-work-best.md

 James J. Kilpatrick, a syndicated columnist and respected writing instructor, agrees with Michener.
 "What is a fundamental principle of writing?" he asks.
 "It is to convey a message."
 Kilpatrick says the writer's art "lies in stringing the right words together artfully."
 By artfully, he means without showing off.

-To assure simplicity, write your first draft of a
+## To assure simplicity, write your first draft of a:

 - Memo
 - Letter
 - Article
-- E-mail
+- Email
 - Press Release
 - website page
 - Job description